Riau Islands

 The population of the Riau Islands is heterogeneous and is highly diverse in ethnicity, culture, language and religion.
 The province is home to different ethnic groups such as the Malays, Tionghoa, Javanese, Minangkabau and others.
-Economic rise in the region has attracted many immigrants and labors from other parts of Indonesia.
+Economic rise in the region has attracted many immigrants and workers from other parts of Indonesia.
 The area around Batam is also home to many expatriates from different countries.
 Approximately 80% of these are from other Asian countries, with most of the westerners coming from the United Kingdom, rest of Europe, as well as Australia and the United States.
 The province also has the second largest number of foreign tourist arrivals in Indonesia, after Bali.